cal-cs184-student/hw-webpages-sp24-lavendersatin/hw1/index.md

 # Homework 1: Rasterizer
 ## Overview

-Give a high-level overview of what you implemented in this homework Think about what you've built as a whole.
-Share your thoughts on what interesting things you've learned from completing the homework.

 In this homework I implemented a rasterizer which takes in vector images and draws pixels to the screen.
+This task felt really daunting at first but I really enjoyed seeing it all come together and playing with the different antialiasing settings that I had implemented.
 A major struggle in the homework was dealing with C/C++ number types and properly converting between them and I learned how one minor change in syntax can make or break everything.
+It really helped solidify my understanding of how barycentric and uv coordinates work too since I had to implemement the logic to convert between the coordinate systems.

 ## Section I: Rasterization